Back

 • Quentin Fillon Maillet (France): A five-time Olympic medalist and defending gold medalist in the 20 km individual and 12.5 km pursuit.

-• Julia Simon (France): The 2022 Olympic mixed relay silver medalist and 2022-23 overall World Cup champion, who won four golds at the 2025 world championships.
+• Julia Simon (France): The 2022 Olympic mixed relay silver medalist, 2022-23 overall World Cup champion, and winner of four golds at the 2025 world championships.

 Bobsled

-• Francesco Friedrich and Johannes Lochner (Germany): Pilots who have swept the last seven four-man and two-man world championships and finished 1-2 in both events at the 2022 Beijing Olympics.
+• Francesco Friedrich and Johannes Lochner (Germany): These two pilots have swept the last seven four-man and two-man world championships and finished 1-2 in both events at the 2022 Beijing Olympics.
 Francesco Friedrich is a four-time Olympic champion.

 Curling

-• Stefania Constantini and Amos Mosaner (Italy): The Italian mixed doubles duo won Olympic gold in 2022 and the 2025 world championship.
+• Stefania Constantini and Amos Mosaner (Italy): The mixed doubles duo won Olympic gold in Beijing in 2022 and captured the 2025 world championship.

-• Bruce Mouat (Great Britain): Leads the British team that won silver in Beijing and holds 2023 and 2025 world titles with Scotland.
+• Bruce Mouat (Great Britain): Led the British team to silver in Beijing and won the 2023 and 2025 world titles with Scotland.

 Cross-Country Skiing